 Internal Dependencies

-Well if you like the previous one, this will be the opposite and also useful in several situations.
-In this case, we want to know what this artifact is using (or which artifacts are consuming).
-For example, I need to modify the schema, or the Schemas, used by a map… and you need to remember in huge solution this simple task to find schemas in your solution can be a challenge and a boring repeated task by BizTalk developers!
+Well, if you like the previous one, this will be the opposite and also useful in several situations.
+In this case, we want to know what this artifact uses (or which artifacts it consumes).
+For example, I need to modify the schema, or the Schemas, used by a map… and you need to remember that in a huge solution, this simple task to find schemas in your solution can be a challenge and a boring, repeated task for BizTalk developers!

-Don´t get me wrong, we have all the information on the map file by simply place the cursor over the schema:
+Don´t get me wrong, we have all the information on the map file by simply placing the cursor over the schema:

-You can accomplish this by access this feature by:
+You can accomplish this by accessing this feature:

-The result is, as you can see the picture below, the project will be expanded and all the resources that were consumed by the artifact will be selected:
+The result is, as you can see in the picture below, the project will be expanded, and all the resources that were consumed by the artifact will be selected:

 Critical dependencies